Skip to content

 ) |> Domain.join

-When a regex match extends to the end of the current buffer, the handler refills and retries until the match no longer touches the boundary (or EOF).
+When a regex match extends to the end of the current buffer, the runtime refills and retries until the match no longer touches the boundary (or EOF).
 This is correct for typical patterns but may behave unexpectedly with zero-width matches at the end of input.

 Parseff.parse_source runs the parser to completion and returns a single result.
 There’s no way to get partial results as data arrives.
 For incremental processing (e.g., streaming JSON objects from a newline-delimited file), parse one unit at a time: